klavien/libco-c/README.md

 # libco-c
-use tencent libco in pure c procdure
+use libco in pure c procdure